afgprogrammer/afgprogrammer.github.io/content/php/conditional-statements-in-php.md

 slug: conditional-statements-in-php
 image: '/images/php/conditional-statements-in-php.png'
 tags: ['php', 'conditions']
+summery: "Very often when you write code, you want to perform different actions for different conditions.
+You can use conditional statements in your code to do this."
 description: "Very often when you write code, you want to perform different actions for different conditions.
 You can use conditional statements in your code to do this.<br><br>

 <b class='font-medium'>In PHP we have the following conditional statements:</b><br>